simpleanalytics/scripts/README.md

 Just run `npm run watch` and every file will be validated and minified on save.
 We minify our scripts with [UglifyJS](http://lisperator.net/uglifyjs/), a well known JavaScript minifier.

-## Sponsored by BrowserStack
+## Device testing is sponsored by BrowserStack

 We get amazing sponsoring from [BrowserStack](https://www.browserstack.com/).
-Thanks!
+Thanks BrowserStack!

 <img src="https://mijnimpact-adriaan-io.s3.amazonaws.com/1581763646555-browserstack-logo.png" width="300px" alt="BrowserStack Logo" />